This is surgery to remove a severely diseased and failing heart. It is replaced with a healthy heart from a deceased donor.

 End stage heart disease that is life threatening and cannot be fixed with medication or other surgeries, but you are in otherwise good health—This is most often due to

-, which is a disease of the heart muscle, along with severe congestive heart failure.
+cardiomyopathy, which is a disease of the heart muscle, along with severe heart failure.

 coronary artery disease

-If you are planning to have a heart transplant, your doctor will review a list of possible complications, which may include: InfectionRejection of the new heartCoronary artery diseasePneumoniaBlood clotsBleedingDecreased brain functionDamage to other body organs, such as the kidneysIrregular heart rateAnesthesia-related problems
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionRejection of the new heartCoronary artery diseasePneumoniaBlood clotsBleedingDecreased brain functionDamage to other body organs, such as the kidneysIrregular heart rateAnesthesia-related problems

 related to taking immunosuppressive medications